reshamas/reshamas.github.io/_posts/2018-09-22-graphs-are-the-next-frontier-in-data-science.md

 ### History of GraphConnect
 The [first GraphConnect](https://graphconnect.com/#location) conference was held in 2012.
 It is worth noting the community and user growth of Neo4j.
 I spoke to a participant who attended the first conference 6 years prior who shared that back then about 50 to 100 people attended.
 This year, about ?
 1000 people attended.

+## About Neo4j
+Neo4j efficiency is derived in using "pointers" to connect data, rather than "indices."
+Traditional tabular datasets may contain "sparse matrices" if not all relationships between entities exist.

 ## Schedule of Events